raspberrypilearning/scratch-3-phrasebook/en/step_9.md

 --- hints ---
 --- hint ---
-First, duplicate a sprite with most of the code (the French flag also looks very similar to the Italian!).
+First, duplicate a sprite with most of the code.
+It's easiest to duplicate the French flag sprite, because this flag looks very similar to the Italian one!

 Then choose or draw a suitable costume, and finally change the language in the sprite's language code blocks.
 --- /hint ---
 --- hint ---
 The code for the new Italian flag sprite looks like this: